Fall Living Room Decor Ideas — 14 Ways to Bring the Season to Your Space

 Remember to decorate the mantel above with flowers, vases, or candles as well.
 You could also personalize the space with a charming collection of dishes or pottery that is special to you.

-When it comes to fall decor ideas, the colors that are currently trending are orange, red, and yellow, but these conventional hues aside, nature-inspired shades of pistachio greens and browns are taking over interiors as well.
-Curving furniture pieces that have an inherent softness to them are cozying up interiors a lot more.
-Chunky knitted blankets and decorative pillows with velvets will be big this fall season.
+The colors that are currently trending are orange, red, and yellow, but these conventional hues aside, nature-inspired shades of pistachio greens and browns are taking over interiors as well.
+Curving furniture pieces with an inherent softness are cozying up autumnal living rooms.
+Chunky knitted blankets and velvet decorative pillows will be big this fall season.

 Another big trend is snug nooks with window seats or corners, outfitted with plaid throws, and soft cashmere and fur pillows.
 Dark and moody kitchens have been a trend for a while but will see a lot more love this fall and winter.
 Bold, large patterned wallpapers that tell a cultural story of its place of origin will take over homes.